zoolanders/documentation/src/essentials-for-yootheme-pro/sources/advanced/custom-source.md

-# Sources

-The Sources addon is encapsulated as a YOOtheme Pro Module located at `plugins/system/yooessentials/modules/source` in Joomla and `wp-content/plugins/yooessentials/modules/source` in WordPress.

-The main advantages of YOOessential sources is that they can offer different "instances" of the same source type.
-For example, our `CsvSource` allows the administrator to create different, individual Dynamic Content Sources, one for each CSV file he wants.
-All of these use the same `Source` class, that dinamically registers new Dynamic Contend Sources based on the admin configurations.

-## Custom Source Provider
+# Custom Source Provider

-A Source Provider is a [YOOtheme Pro module](https://yootheme.com/support/yootheme-pro/joomla/developers-modules) that registers a source to the Source Manager and provides everything required for its workflow.
+A Source Provider is a [YOOtheme Pro module](https://yootheme.com/support/yootheme-pro/joomla/developers-modules) that registers a source to the _Source Manager_ and provides everything required for its workflow.

+The main advantage and difference of Source Provider vs a simple Source is that the former "provides" "instances" of the same source type.
+For example the _CSV Source_ provides a _Dynamic Content Source_ for each CSV file individually with it own unique configuration.

 Let's start by creating a `bootstrap.php` file.